-Most materials are available at our local music retailers (Leithold Music ~ Old Towne Strings ~ SSE Music).
+Materials are available at our local music retailers (Leithold Music ~ Old Towne Strings ~ SSE Music).
 Each store features easy online or telephone ordering and free delivery to our school.
-Please make sure that you have the following supplies and remember to bring all of needed materials when necessary:
+Please make sure that you have the following supplies for our first rehearsal:

-♫ Instrument, bow, case, & rosin: store rental, own, or school rental.
+- Instrument, bow, & case: store rental, own, or school rental (see instrument info below).

-♫ Instrument support: shoulder rest/contoured sponge (violin/viola) or end pin rest/rock stop (cello/bass).
+- Instrument support: shoulder rest (violin/viola) or end pin rest/rockstop (cello/bass).

-♫ Folding music stand: EACH student will need to supply and bring their own music stand for ALL performances.
+- Folding music stand: EVERY student will need to supply and bring their own portable music stand for all fiddle club performances.

-♫ Cello chair: cellists will need to supply their own stool/chair for SOME performances.
+- Cello chair: cellists will need to supply and bring their own stool/chair for SOME performances.

 REHEARSALS & PERFORMANCES

-Any absences should be very rare and must be communicated ahead of time (a maximum of one absence per season, usually only due to illness).
+ANY and ALL absences should be very rare and must be communicated ahead of time (a maximum of one absence per season, usually only due to illness).
 Please contact Ms. McDonald at least 24 hours in advance if you will be absent from any rehearsal or performance.
-This includes absences or needing to leave early due to other activities, personal or school related.
+This includes arriving late or leaving early due to other activities, whether personal or school related.

 ADVISOR CONTACT INFORMATION

-Ms. Jessica McDonald ~ Longfellow/LDI ~ River City Strings Fiddle Club director ~ email@example.com
+Ms. Jessica McDonald ~ Longfellow ~ River City Strings Fiddle Club director ~ firstname.lastname@example.org